Joe Burrow Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Season Stats

-- He has tacked on 24 rushing yards on 12 carries, averaging 4.8 yards per game.
+- He also has 24 rushing yards on 12 carries, averaging 4.8 yards per game.

-- The Bengals, who rank 18th in the NFL in points scored, have dropped back to pass 53.5% of the time while opting for the ground attack 46.5% of the time.
+- The Bengals have thrown the football in 53.5% of their plays from scrimmage this year while running the ball 46.5% of the time.
+This offensive attack ranks 18th in the NFL in points scored.

 - Burrow has thrown 10 passes in the red zone this season, 52.6% of his team's red zone plays.